jameshughes89/cs2XX-ComputerArchitecture/site/topics/transistors-gates/gates.rst

     :width: 500 px
     :align: center

-    Two transistors in parallel configured to operate as an OR gate.
+    Two transistors in parallel configured to perform the :math:`or` operation.
 Either transistors would need to be "on" in order for the signal to reach the output.

 * With two transistors in *parallel*, either would need to be "on" for the signal to travel through to the output